rfeinman/pyBPL/README.md

 #### General

 All functions required to sample character types, tokens and images are now complete.
-The `inference` package is incomplete - this is where all functions for infering motor programs will be contained.
+The `inference` package is incomplete; this is where all functions for infering motor programs will be contained.
 At the moment, I only have a simple function for optimizing the continuous parameters of a character type in order to maximize the log-likelihood under the prior.